 Are you interested in supporting our large scale events, such as open days and applicant days, on a one-off basis?

 We hold a list of students who would be interested in working at these events as Student Helpers, on an ad-hoc (one-off) basis.
-This is different from being a SRO Student Ambassador as it is for one-off events rather than an ongoing casual job.
 At an open day the roles vary, but to give you an idea might involve helping set up, welcome visitors, give tours and pack up at the end.
-Helpers are paid at least £9 per hour and will be given training/briefing (if needed) prior to each event.
+At Clearing we need students to work at our call centre and to give campus tours.
+Helpers are paid £10.46 per hour and will be given training/briefing prior to each event.
 The training relates specifically to the event you are working at, and you would be expected to attend this every time you work (if asked).

 What’s expected of me?